 Direct your attention consciously to what you decide to do.

 Drop any notion of guilt, excuse, or rationalizing.

 Last, but not least, to put things in perspective:

-This is a quote from my former boss Jessie Gordon, from the time when I still worked for Corporate Companies.
+This is a quote from my former boss Jessie Gordon,

 “In the History of the Universe, is it important?”